MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 #### Agent-Driven Negotiation
 Sometimes, it is useful to let the user agent (manually or through a script) selected the desired representation.
 And even though HTTP includes some important selection features (type, charset, language, encoding...), it still lacks of many other useful representations, for example, currency unit or distance unit.

-For all of the above, the _Agent-Driven Negociation_ was defined.
+For all of the above, the _Agent-Driven Negotiation_ was defined.
 In this case, the server will return a `300 - Multiple Choices` with a list of URIs for each representation.
-Note there is no standarized way to return the list of possible choices.
+Note there is no standardized way to return the list of possible choices.
 Sometimes, subdomains, query parameters or URI extensions are used as a workaround.

-#### Conteng-Negotiation in REST
+#### Content-Negotiation in REST
-REST leverages this featore to allow client applications negotiate the specific representation they are interested in.
+REST leverages this feature to allow client applications negotiate the specific representation they are interested in.
 The requested Media Type will be returned as long as the server supports it.

 > Most of the time, the resources will be represented using a meta-language, either in XML, JSON or YAML.
 Some people argue that this feature of REST is not that useful, since most modern programming languages can easily handle all those formats.